wp-plugins/zen-menu-logic/readme.txt

 1. the theme has registered at least one menu location
 2. user has created at least one custom menu with one or more menu items.
+3. user has selected which menu location the plugin should work on in the Settings -> Zen Menu Logic options page

-If those 2 conditions are met, then the edit page for every page and post and custom post type will contain a meta box listing the custom menus with radio buttons.
+If those 3 conditions are met, then the edit page for every page and post and custom post type will contain a meta box listing the custom menus with radio buttons.
 All you need do is select which custom menu should display when that page is called.